Dian01811/MICR_475/Homework_6.md

 -   The data are displayed using both points and lines

 I think this plot is “good”.
-Even if it contains more information, this plot can more clearly show the relationship and trend between various points.
+Even if it contains more information, this plot can more clearly show the relationship and trend in various points.
 However, the color selection may not be friendly to color blindness and needs to be adjusted.
-I think this is understandable because the data sets contained in this plot are relatively complex.